Traffic News

 9. Turn right to cross the river at the first (and only) bridge and continue straight ahead through the ancient, unenclosed woodland.

 Look out also for aged beech pollards, trees with multiple trunks shooting from the place where they themselves were cut before in 1698 pollarding was forbidden by law.
 Moss now adorns the ancient trunks and limbs, and lichens, too.
-Sheltered from desiccating winds, these superb indicators of air quality thrive in the midst of these often damp woods.
+Sheltered from desiccating winds, these superb indicators of air quality thrive in the midst of these often damp woods).

-Go on through the woods, ignoring paths to left and right, until on the left, a small Southern Water Waste Water Plant is reached.
-(Bird enthusiasts might wish to spend a little time here, particularly in winter, for such places often attract goldcrests and grey wagtails to feed on the relatively high number of insects present, and out-of-season chiffchaffs, too).
+(Bird enthusiasts might wish to spend a little time here, particularly in winter, for such places often attract goldcrests, grey wagtails and out-of-season chiffchaffs to feed on the relatively high number of insects present).

 10. Turn right immediately before reaching the gravel track to the Waste Water Plant, follow the path round to the left and emerge onto a small grassy lawn bordered by bramble patches that in July act as a magnet for butterflies.
 Nearby blackthorns similarly attract September and October thrushes to gorge on the sloes.

-Immediately on the right is the tiny hamlet of Gritnam, the Greteha of Domesday.
+(Immediately on the right is the tiny hamlet of Gritnam, the Greteha of Domesday).

-A little further along, again on the right, pass Annesley, the large house where lived the popular Victorian author Mary Elizabeth Braddon, and immediately before that Annesley Coach House – notice on the turret supporting the weather vane, the initials of John Maxwell, husband of Miss Braddon.
+(A little further along, again on the right, pass Annesley, the large house where lived the popular Victorian author Mary Elizabeth Braddon, and immediately before that Annesley Coach House – notice on the turret supporting the weather vane, the initials of John Maxwell, husband of Miss Braddon).

 Continue on to The Oak Inn.